-Australia is unique in that it is not only the world’s smallest continent, but also one of the largest countries.
+Australia is not only the world’s smallest continent, but also one of the largest countries.
 Located in the Southern Hemisphere you may have heard their name as “land done under”, “the last frontier”, or even “the oldest continent”.

 Just like most vacation destinations, Australia boasts a wide variety of things to do.
 Because Australia’s landmass is so expansive, it has a myriad of top tourist attractions across the country.
 Whether you want to just relax on one of their luxury beaches or scuba along the Great Barrier Reef, the options are endless for couples, families, or hopeless romantics.

 - CURRENCY – Australian dollar ($A)